AkashChaudhary14/ChessLife-main/README.md

 ## Credits

-Chessen wouldn't be possible without the contributions and inspiration from various sources:
+ChessLife wouldn't be possible without the contributions and inspiration from various sources:

 - [Chess Engines: A Zero to One](https://www.chessengines.org/): A motivating article that kickstarted the journey into chess programming.
-- [WukongJS](https://github.com/maksimKorzh/wukongJS): A JS chess engine by Maksim Korzh, who provided guidance and support throughout the project.
+- [Bluefever Software's YouTube series](https://www.youtube.com/watch?v=2eA0bD3wV3Q&list=PLZ1QII7yudbe4gz2gh9BCI6VDA-xafLog): An invaluable 63-part series on chess programming that inspired much of the engine.
 - [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page): A valuable resource for chess programming.
 - [CM Chessboard](https://github.com/shaack/cm-chessboard): The GUI library used for the engine.